 Defra are funding an external contractor to review the effectiveness of the programme and show what Protected Landscapes bodies can deliver in partnership with farmers and land managers.
 Successful applicants will need to commit to participating in the programme evaluation; the input expected will be proportionate to the level of funding received.

 Further information

-Please visit our website: Farming in Protected Landscapes Programme Chichester Harbour AONB.
-For further information.
+Please visit our website: Farming in Protected Landscapes Programme Chichester Harbour National Landscape.

 Making an appeal